 The shaking of my body starts to ebb as I re-join the rhythm of the road.
 It had to be a dream.
 How could it be real?
 Was I awake, yet dreaming?
 I probe my brain for a logical explanation.
 How could it have been real?
-No one else noticed a 70 foot raging giant stomping down Fanshawe, 9:15 pm on a hot Thursday night?
+No one else noticed a 70-foot raging giant stomping down Fanshawe, at 9:15 pm on a hot Thursday night.
 What about the uni-cyclist?
 Was he part of the dream?
 Am I still dreaming?
 What the hell is happening!?

 I no longer see the 75-foot giant.